 Before you start exploring opportunities in Czechia you need to define what you are really looking for

 Work abroad sounds like an adventure to many people.
-However, job search in Czechia requires more than just the obvious Czechia CV writing and translation, it requires thorough preparation.
-You will face problems that probably did not even come to your mind when you made a decision to get an overseas employment.
+However, a job search in Czechia requires more than just the obvious Czechia CV with Czechia cover letter writing and translation, it requires thorough preparation.
+You will face problems that probably did not even come to your mind when you made a decision to get overseas employment.

 Do not take too lightly the influence the jobs in Czechia can have on the effect of your adventure!
 For instance, you will experience the different immigration rules and practices, strange job application procedures, unfamiliar job candidate selection criteria and out of the ordinary management culture.

-Most visits to Czechia are trouble-free but you should be aware of the risk of indiscriminate terrorist attacks, which could be against civilian targets, including places frequented by expatriates and foreign travelers like restaurants, hotels, clubs and shopping areas.
+Most visits to Czechia aka the Czech Republic are trouble-free but you should be aware of the risk of indiscriminate terrorist attacks, which could be against civilian targets, including places frequented by expatriates and foreign travellers like restaurants, hotels, clubs and shopping areas.
 In recent years, Czechia authorities have carried out a number of investigations and operations against terrorist networks.

 You should exercise a high level of security awareness and monitor local news broadcasts and consular messages.
 Making local contacts quickly and seeking support from other expatriates will greatly increase your comfort and safety.

 Time: GMT + 1 (GMT + 2 from last Sunday in March to last Sunday in October).

 Internet country code: .cz

 Annual vacation: The majority of Czechs take annual vacations during school holidays.
 During July and August, many businesses close for holidays.